Saudi Arabian Military Forces: History

-In 1987, members of the air force, army, and navy used to be mainly recruits from groups of people without a strong identity from the Nejd tribal system and people from urban areas.
+In 1987, members of the air force, army, and navy used to be mainly recruits from groups of people without a strong identity from the Najd tribal system and people from urban areas.

 King Abdullah increasingly moved towards comprehensive military reform following what he considered a failed response by Saudi forces to Houthi incursions in 2009.

 In the early 2010s, after almost 20 years of relatively modest increases in military spending, the Saudi government embarked on an unprecedented expansion of the Kingdom's armed forces.
 This shift in policy was spear-headed primarily by Crown Prince Mohammed bin Salman, who took over as Defense Minister in 2015.
 It is believed the continued high level expansion of the Saudi Armed Forces was a response to not only short term threats (including incursions by Yemeni rebels and the rise of ISIS) but long term regional strategic concerns, namely the increasing strength of Iran and the uncertain future of America's role in the region.

 In 2019, the government of Saudi Arabia stated that women can start working in the military.
 In the past they could only work in police.

-Military services

-The armed forces are mainly the responsibility of the Ministry of Defense and Aviation, which also oversees the construction of civilian airports as well as military bases, and meteorology departments.

-Crown Prince Sultan bin Abdulaziz was Saudi Arabia's Minister of Defense and Aviation from 1962 to 2011.
-The vice minister, Abdulrahman bin Abdulaziz, was his full brother and served until November 2011.
-His oldest son, Khalid bin Sultan, was appointed assistant minister in 2001 and was in office until April 2013.